Chad E. Foster speaking at a conference

 About the Creator

-The fourth pillar of the Blind Ambition Framework—Don’t Let Comfort Kill Your Growth—contains the framework’s most provocative and commercially differentiated insight: comfort, not adversity, is the greatest threat to organizational performance.
+The fourth pillar of the Blind Ambition Framework—Don’t Let Comfort Kill Your Growth—contains the framework’s most provocative insight: comfort, not adversity, is the greatest threat to organizational performance.

 Most organizations prepare for adversity.
 They build contingency plans, run scenario exercises, and develop crisis protocols.
-When adversity arrives, they respond—because they have to.
 But no organization prepares for comfort.
-No one builds a plan for what happens when things are going well enough.
 And that’s where the real damage happens—in the slow, invisible erosion of ambition, innovation, and competitive hunger that occurs when a team gets comfortable with its current performance.

-The thesis argues that the organizations most at risk of underperformance in the next decade will not be the ones that faced the hardest challenges.
+The organizations most at risk of underperformance in the next decade will not be the ones that faced the hardest challenges.
 They will be the ones that faced the fewest—and got comfortable enough to stop growing.

 Frequently Asked Questions About the Blind Ambition Framework™